diox/firefox-minimap-scroller/README.md

   tab, updating it in the background, and show the right one when activating a tab.

-- Have minimap auto-scroll when it's not big enough to represent the full document (essential for long pages).

 - Find a way to use MozAfterPaint to be able to react to CSS-only changes.
   Investigate whether it could eventually replace the whole content-script or not.